Knowing where the jobs are and ...

 In this section you'll be able to ...

-... identify where the jobs are now and where they could be in the future - this is labour market information.
+... identify where the jobs are now and where they could be in the future and set out your future goals - this is labour market information.
 This National Careers Service video explains more.
 Job trends information helps career planning, supports decisions about future study and training options and provides helpful information when changing your job.

 Find out about: